Perfect Air Fryer Eggs – Hard or Soft Boiled

 • Add the eggs to the basket, leaving a little space between each one.
 Close the air fryer.

-• Remove the eggs from the air fryer and set them in the ice bath for about 4-5 minutes, until cool but not cold (this makes them easier to peel).
+• Remove the eggs from the air fryer with tongs and set them in the ice bath for about 4-5 minutes, until cool to the touch but not ice cold (this makes them easier to peel).

-Gently crack the egg shells, rolling them a bit along a hard surface to make cracks along all sides.
+• Gently crack the egg shells, rolling them a bit along a hard surface to make cracks along all sides.
 Peel and enjoy right away or store for later.
+Be sure to refrigerate within 2 hours of cooking.

 Notes

 To store: Peel the cooked eggs, but do not cut them until you’re ready to eat them.
+Peeling the eggs while they are cool (but not cold from the fridge) makes them easier to peel.
 Transfer the cooked eggs to an airtight container or bag and store covered in the refrigerator for up to 7 days, per USDA.
+Refrigerate within 2 hours of cooking.

 Nutrition